KN-4Q/Bot.md/README.md

-! - префикс бот
+| - prefix

-!tps - показывает тпс сервера
+|tps - show the server tps

-!debug - показывает сколько хп и голода у бота
+|debug - health and hungry

-!op - дает статус опереатора
+|op - now you have op status

-!come - бот будет идти за вами
+|come - makes the bot walk to your position

-!ip - ip сервера на котором вы играете
+|ip - ip server

-!coords - показывает корды бота
+|coords - coords of bot

-!kit - дает вам 1 рандомный кит(pvp, pve, wither, tnt, totems)
+|kit - free kits(pvp, pve, wither, tnt, totems)

-!ban - ban игрока
+|ban - ban игрока

-!discord - дискорд сервера
+|discord - discord of creator